-In the laboratory setting, the focus is usually on throughput, accuracy and per-test costs.
+In the laboratory setting, the focus is usually on throughput, accuracy, and per-test costs.
 Systems are often automated to achieve these goals.
 Managing large volumes of patient data is important as well, including secure data storage and transmission protocols.
-Technologies employed in these instruments rely heavily on micro optics, lasers, and machine vision techniques (color, turbidity, particle counting, etc).
+Diagnostic instrument technologies rely heavily on micro optics, lasers, and machine vision techniques (color, turbidity, particle counting, etc.).

 Cybersecurity & HIPPA

 In any setting, the protection of patient data is paramount and legally required under HIPPA.
 Systems must be able to ensure that data is shielded from unauthorized access and protected from tampering.
 Cybersecurity techniques such as encrypted transmission protocols are employed, and validation testing must demonstrate that the system is secure.